4 Day Bangkok Itinerary: How To Make The Most Of Your Trip

 Me holding a cocktail drink in Bangkok on a rooftop

-On your last day in Bangkok, visit the Jim Thompson House, a museum dedicated to the American businessman who helped revive Thailand’s silk industry.
-The traditional Thai-style house is set in lush gardens and offers a glimpse into mid-20th-century Bangkok.
+On your last day in Bangkok, start the morning with a visit to the Jim Thompson House.
+This museum was once home to the American businessman who helped revive Thailand’s silk industry and gives you a look into a different side of Bangkok.
+The traditional Thai-style house and gardens make it feel very different from the busy streets outside.

-For lunch, head to the nearby Siam Paragon food court, which offers everything from Thai street food to high-end international dishes.
-Be sure to enjoy your favorite Thai dishes one last time before you leave the city!
+For lunch, head to the nearby Siam Paragon food court.
+You’ll find everything from Thai street food to international dishes, making it a great place to enjoy some of your favorite foods one last time before leaving Bangkok.

-End your trip with a memorable dinner at a rooftop restaurant.
-Vertigo at Banyan Tree Bangkok or Sky Bar are great options for panoramic city views and a good meal to wrap up your Bangkok adventure.
+End your last night in Bangkok with dinner at a rooftop restaurant.
+Vertigo at Banyan Tree Bangkok or Sky Bar are both great options if you want incredible city views to wrap up your trip.

 Tours to Book in Bangkok